 Spoiler alert, there’s no one-size-fits-all solution here.
 But there are plenty of insights and common trends that policymakers can use to create smart policies for their particular industries, travelers and trip types.

-What are the best hotels to book for business travel?
+What are the best hotels for business travel?

 Mid-range hotels seem to be the sweet spot for most companies.
 Among NexTravel customers, ranging from ten person startups to billion dollar companies, the most frequently booked hotel brands are Courtyard by Marriott, Holiday Inn, Hampton Inn and Marriott.